sampathpavan/Python_Assignment_2/README.md

-Basically here 2 questions are solved..
+ Here 2 questions are solved..

 First program is to print a * pattern